maoli131/DebateStarWeb/README.md

 ## Technology

 The backend is built with micro web framework Flask while the frontend is built with modern HTML5/CSS/Javascript and Bootstrap 4 (I used Flask's built-in Jinja template engine for easy deployment).
-The platform is deployed with AWS Elastic Beanstalk for high maintainability and extensibility.
+The platform is deployed with AWS EC2, Nginx and Gunicorn.

 ## Run on Local Machine